 Most firms take workers’ comp cases on a contingency fee basis.
-This means your lawyer is paid an agreed-upon percentage of your settlement.
-You’re likely to get a significantly higher settlement with an attorney than without one, and you generally pay no attorney fees until your case is won.
+This means your lawyer is paid an agreed-upon percentage of your settlement and any fees and costs associated with your case are deducted from your settlement after attorney's fees.

 Can you provide me with any references?